marcusambra/Developments/Database Administration/README.md

 KILL SESSION
 =============

-I have created functionalitty in NAV 2018 which allows you to kill the user session.
+I have created a toll in NAV 2018 which allows you to kill the user session.

 Technical Details
 ------------------